Label Hierarchy Transition: Delving into Class Hierarchies to Enhance Deep Classifiers: Introduction

-In this paper, we develop a deep hierarchical classification method that explicitly captures the semantic correlation embedded in class hierarchies.
-Inspired by the hierarchical labeling process of human \cite{chang2021your} that an accurate annotation usually depends on the image itself and the label at the adjacent hierarchy, we propose Label Hierarchy Transition (LHT), a unified probabilistic approach, to recursively predict the labels from fine- to coarse-grained class hierarchies.
-Concretely, the LHT model contains two components: (1) an arbitrary existing classification network, which is used to predict the labels for the finest-grained hierarchy; (2) a transition network, which generates a label hierarchy transition matrix for each hierarchy (except for the finest-grained one).
-Each element of the transition matrix denotes the conditional probability of one class at the corresponding hierarchy given the other class of the adjacent finer-grained hierarchy.
-For each coarser-grained hierarchy, the label prediction can be formulated as the product of its corresponding transition matrix and the prediction score of its adjacent finer-grained hierarchy.
-To address the over-confident prediction problem introduced by the cross entropy loss, we further propose a confusion loss that explicitly regularizes the label hierarchy transition matrices, and encourages the network to learn semantic correlation from all class hierarchies during training.
-The proposed framework can be adapted to any existing deep networks with only minor modifications.
-To summary, the main contributions are three-fold: \begin{itemize} \item We propose a unified deep classification framework to address the hierarchical classification problem.
+In summary, the main contributions are four-fold: \begin{itemize} \item We propose a unified deep classification framework to address the hierarchical classification problem.
 Contrast to predicting the labels for each hierarchy, we propose to learn label hierarchy transition matrices, which encode the likelihood of similarity between classes across different label hierarchies.
-To the best of our knowledge, we are the first to leverage deep networks to explicitly learn the semantic correlation embedded in class hierarchies. \item We propose a confusion loss to directly regularize the negative entropy of the column space of label hierarchy transition matrices, which further encourages the network to learn the correlation among class hierarchies, and alleviates the over-confident prediction arisen by cross entropy loss. \item Our LHT method can be applied to any existing classification network, and the resulting model can be trained in an end-to-end manner.
-Extensive experiments on three public datasets demonstrate the superiority of our approach beyond the prior arts. \end{itemize}
+To the best of our knowledge, we are the first to utilize deep networks to explicitly learn transition probabilities across class hierarchies. \item We provide grounded theoretical understanding that explains how our method potentially works in real-world scenarios.
+Specifically, we prove that the proposed method facilitates bi-directional information flow between fine- and coarse-level hierarchies, enabling both granular detail enhancement and broader contextual integration.
+Furthermore, the learned transition matrices at coarse-level hierarchies serve as supervisory signals for fine-level ones, offering a practical advantage in missing-label scenarios. \item We propose a confusion loss to directly regularize the negative entropy of the column space of label hierarchy transition matrices, which further encourages the network to learn correlations among class hierarchies, and alleviates the issue of over-confident predictions arising from cross-entropy loss. \item Our LHT method can be readily applied to any existing classification network, and the resulting model can be trained in an end-to-end manner.
+Extensive experiments on a series of hierarchical classification tasks demonstrate the superiority of our approach beyond the prior state-of-the-arts. \end{itemize}